Degree Requirements

 Exchange Program

 The School of Art offers a number of exchange programs with schools abroad.
-They currently include opportunities for a junior-year semester of study in the Czech Republic, England, France, Germany, Israel, Japan, the Netherlands, Spain, Sweden, or Switzerland.
+They currently include opportunities for a junior-year semester of study in the Czech Republic, England, France, Germany, Israel, Japan, the Netherlands, Spain, or Sweden.
 Students should consult the Office of Academic Advising & Off-Campus Programs as early as possible for information about these exchange opportunities.

 Eligibility Requirements for the Exchange Program